CCSI-Toolset/FOQUS/docs/source/chapt_idaes/tutorial/idaes_test.rst

 Tutorial: Running IDAES model in FOQUS
 ===================================================

+The NETL’s Institute for the Design of Advanced Energy Systems is developing an equation-oriented framework for simulation and optimization of energy systems.
+A library of unit models is available to create and solve process flowsheets, therefore, a tutorial has been developed in FOQUS to import IDAES unit models, build a flowsheet, and simulate it.

+The case study consists of the separation of Toluene-Benzene mixture (Figure 1).
+First the mixture is heated to 370K, and then separated in the Flash Tank.
-Consider the following process flowsheet that has been developed in IDAES:
+Consider the following process flowsheet that has been developed in FOQUS, using IDAES :

 .. figure:: ../figs/flowsheet.png
-   :alt: Heater Flash Flowsheet
+   :alt: Figure 1: Heater Flash Flowsheet
    :name: fig.flowsheet

 **Feed Conditions:**

-Flowrate = 1 kmol/hr
+Flowrate = 0.277778 mol/s

 Temperature = 353 K